11 Tips To Improve Gaming Performance on Your Laptop Your Laptop In 2021

 Your gaming performance is mostly dependent on how much power your graphic has and how fast your processor is!.

 The main problems are with electric power and heat.
 Overclocking consumes more electricity, In order to do this, you’ll need to adjust your computer’s electric power settings properly.
-But overclocking also increases the heat of the GPU it will raise the temperature of your GPU and some time it damages your GPU.
+But overclocking also increases the heat of the GPU it will raise the temperature of your GPU and sometimes it damages your GPU.

 If you are searching overclocking tool for your GPU?
 The most popular at present is MSI Afterburner, which is suitable for Nvidia and AMD graphics cards and recommended by us.